-MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLO V34493-S84437 KEEP THIS P ORTION FOR YOU R RECORD THIS PR OXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-DETACH AND RETURN THIS POF RTION ONL CONT XTLOGIC INC. ı Th Board of Directors recommends you vote FOR prop osals 1, 2 and 3.
-For A Against Abstain 1.
-To approve the Asset Purchase Agreement, dated as c purposes, Qoo10 Pte.
-Ltd. (the "Asset Purchase Agree transactions contemplated by the Asset Purchase Agree ment"), the sale of substantially nong ContextLogic Inc., Qoo10 Inc. and, all of ContextLogic Inc.'s assets to Qoo for certain specified 10 Inc. and the other 0 0 0 2.
-To approve, on an advisory, non-binding basis, certain executive officers in connection with the Asset Sale. compensation that has, will or n nay be paid or become payable to Conte extLogic Inc.'s named 0 0 0 3.
-To approve the adjournment or postponement of the S to approve the Asset Purchase Agreement and the Asse pecial Meeting to a later date or et Sale. dates, if necessary or appropriate, to sol icit additional proxies 0 0 0 NC TE: To conduct any other business properly brought befor e the meeting. adı per ase sign exactly as your name(s) appear(s) hereon.
-When ninistrator, or other fiduciary, please give full title as such. sonally.
+ir record THIS PROXY C ARD IS VALID ONLY WHEN SIGNED AND DATED.
+D RETURN i this poi RTION ONL CON EXTLOGIC INC. ı т ne Board of Directors recommends you vote FOR proposals 1, 2 and 3.
+For Against Abstain 1 To approve the Asset Purchase Agreement, dated as of Februa purposes, Qoo10 Pte.
+Ltd. (as amended, the "Asset Purchase Ag designated affiliate and the other transactions contemplated by ary 10, 2024, by and among ContextLogic Inc., Qoo10 Inc. and, for certain specified preement"), the sale of substantially all of ContextLogic Inc.'s assets to Qoo10 Inc. or its the Asset Purchase Agreement (the "Asset Sale").
+0 0 0 2 To approve, on an advisory, non-binding basis, certain compen executive officers in connection with the Asset Sale. sation that has, will or may be paid or become payable to ContextLogic Inc.'s named 0 0 0 3 To approve the adjournment or postponement of the Special M to approve the Asset Purchase Agreement and the Asset Sale. leeting to a later date or dates, if necessary or appropriate, to solicit additional proxies 0 0 0 N OTE: To conduct any other business properly brought before the me eeting. a p ease sign exactly as your name(s) appear(s) hereon.
+When signing Iministrator, or other fiduciary, please give full title as such.
+Joint ov rsonally.
 All holders must sign.
-If a corporation or partnersh partnership name by authorized officer.
-Joint owners should each sign Sig nature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+If a corporation or partnership, pleas partnership name by authorized officer. vners should each sign Γ Si anature (PLEASE SIGN WITHIN BOX) Date Signature (Joint Owners) Date

-٠, 0 1 [a] h e O. t i () Ų. n te 'n te
+٠, 0 $\overline{}$ 1 [a] h e O. t i ( ) Ų. n te 'n te

-Important Notice Regarding the Availability of Proxy Materials for the Special Mo eetina --- --------
+Important Notice Regarding the Availability of Prox κy Materials for the Special M leeting: